klaytn/klaytn-docs/docs/node/service-chain/references/kas-anchoring.md

 ![select chain](../images/kas-select-chain-ko.png)

-Then you can create operator like below.
+Create an operator as below.

 ![create operator](../images/kas-create-operator-ko.png)

-After then, you can check your operator list like below.
+Then, you can check your operator list like below.
-Please note an operator address for setting your service chain node.
+Please note that the address of an operator is required for setting your service chain node.

 ![create operator](../images/kas-operator-list-ko.png)

-## Configure Service chain node <a id="configure-service-chain-node"></a>
+## Configure Service Chain Node <a id="configure-service-chain-node"></a>
-Now, you are ready to set up your service chain node.
+After obtaining API credentials, Anchor API information (API endpoint and parameters), and an operator account in KAS, then It is time to set up your service chain node.
 You need to edit the configuration file (`kscnd.conf`, `kspnd.conf`, `ksend.conf`) of your service chain node like below.

 You should set `SC_SUB_BRIDGE=1` and all `SC_KAS_` prefix items.